MinnPost/object-sync-for-salesforce/readme.txt

 - **Build other integrations in WordPress** this plugin focuses on the Salesforce REST API, as it covers the integration needs we have.
 Salesforce also has many other developer options: the SOAP API (we hope to incorporate this into Object Sync for Salesforce at some point), the Bulk API, and the Metadata API.
 Developers could extend this plugin to integrate with one of these.
 We would welcome any pull requests!

 == Changelog ==

+* 1.8.9 (2019-09-03)
+    * Feature: Provide an optional setting for how many log entries to clear at a time.
+    * Bug fix: Unify push success hook parameters so they match the (until now, inconsistently incorrect) documentation.
+    * Bug fix: Prevent duplicate admin display when multiple plugins try to filter the admin for logs.

 * 1.8.8 (2019-08-26)
     * Feature: Make plugin logs sortable and filterable by type value.